 Automatic joins and hierarchies

-This article demonstrates how to use automatic joining and user hierarchies to combine related data together.
+This article demonstrates how to use automatic joining and hierarchies to combine related data together while working with a metric set.

-In keeping with the self-serve paradigm in Dundas BI, as you drag-and-drop items from the Explore window to the canvas, some things are done automatically to save you time, such as joining together columns from different tables.
+In keeping with the self-serve paradigm, some things are done automatically to save you time as you drag-and-drop items from the Explore window to the canvas, such as joining two tables of data together when you drag a column from each into one metric set.

 The Adventure Works 2014 database is used as an example.

 Related video: Creating Custom Categorical Hierarchies

 This example begins with a table visualization like the one in the View data with a chart and drill down article, which displays OrderQty as a measure, and a date-time hierarchy on the Rows axis.

 In the Explore window, expand the data connector to find the table [Sales].[SalesOrderDetail], and expand it as well.

 Drag the ProductID column onto Columns in the Data Analysis Panel.

 The table visualization is reconfigured to additionally display Product IDs along the columns axis.

 2.2.
 Replace ProductID with Name

 Since showing product ID values is not very meaningful, find the [Production].[Product] table in the Explore window and expand it.
 Drag the Name column onto Columns in the Data Analysis Panel, replacing the ProductID column.

 The table visualization is reconfigured to show product names on the columns axis instead of product IDs (in alphabetical order, by default).